alusiani/rminuit2/README.md

 correlations and different scales.
 Furthermore, it devotes special care in numerically estimating the parameter's uncertainties.

+### Non-linear least-square fitting with maximum-likelihood fit

+This package also includes the ability to fit the parameters of a model that aims to describe a set of experimental measurements.
+The model is described with a formula expression similarly to the nls function for non-linear least squares fitting.
+The measurements' error distribution is modeled as Gaussian and a maximum-likelihood fit is performed.
+Errors that depend on the fit paramaters can be included in the model.

 ### Installation and Usage

 Download the package tarball and build using R commands, or alternatively instally directly from Github using Hadley Wickham's [devtools](https://github.com/hadley/devtools) package.
 The R commands are: